Polsinelli PC

 No.

-The following rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?
+What rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?

-No special rules, defer to federal law: CAN-SPAM, TCPA etc.
+No, defer to federal law: CAN-SPAM, TCPA etc.

-The following rules specifically deal with cookies:
+What rules specifically deal with cookies?

-The consequences of non compliance with data protections laws (including marketing laws) are:
+What are the consequences of non compliance with data protections laws (including marketing laws)?

-Covered businesses under the SHIELD Act may be liable for a civil penalty of up to $5,000 dollars per violation.
+Covered businesses under the SHIELD Act may be liable for a civil penalty of up to USD $5,000 dollars per violation.

-In broad terms, multinational organisations should be aware of the following key factors if they process personal data / information from individuals within this jurisdiction, without being located there:
+In broad terms, multinational organisations should be aware of what key factors if they process personal data / information from individuals within this jurisdiction, without being located there?

 Not at this time.